Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.6.0 Earth Orbit Stations

+With KSP 1.1.X shenanigans finally out of the way, I'm back to creating updates for the MOLE.
+This update continues with Phase 2: Project Space Station, and delivers new station parts.

+-Updated to KSP 1.1.2

+New Parts
+- Added the Mk1 Drydock.
+You can use this to build new vessels if you have Extraplanetary Launchpads (EL) installed.
+The part won't be available if you have Pathfinder installed.
+- The MOLE and Station Hub now have EL productivity values.
+- Added a 1.875m docking port.
+This docking port is designed to dock station modules together and provides a wider hard dock than the Mk1 ports.
+- Added the Titan Separator Unit.
+This is a separator built to provide a clean separation between two parts.
+- Added a station light.
+You can configure the color and intensity in the VAB/SPH and in flight.

 0.5.0.11
 - Updated to KSP 1.1.1
 - Fixed an issue where the MOLE's lights would not turn on.